Teaberry Gum

 This gum was sold in little red and white packs that do not look much different than the product today.
 The end of the pack was marked to show the price of each pack, and the interior packaging was also red and stated that Clark’s Gum was the maker.
 There were also images of a teaberry plant on the wrappers, both inside the pack and on the pack itself.
 This was a simple gum, and it was not marketed as anything else for most of the years of its life.

-READ MORE: Dr Pepper (History, Marketing, Pictures & Commercials)
+READ MORE: Sen-Sen Candy (History, Pictures & Marketing)

 However, things changed a little in the 60s when a series of really energetic commercials were made by Pelican Films.
 These commercials showed Herb Alpert and the Tijuana Brass doing the “Teaberry Shuffle” after eating a stick of gum.
 The people in the series of commercials would pop a stick of the teaberry gum into their mouths and then break into an energetic dance that was accompanied by Alpert and his band.